digi-ron/AU-Falcon-SPUD-Project/Electrical/BaseClock/BaseClock.md

 | Male Connector Housing | 175964-2 | Loom end connector |
 | Female Connector Housing (PCB Mount) | 175973-2 | Clock end connector |

-> While wiring kits do exist at time of writing, they are generally supplied from the US for [that country's models](#other-models) and are expensive to both buy and ship to Australia or New Zealand.
-{: .block-note}

 ## Pinout

 The following information assumes you are looking at the connector on the back of the clock (male terminal housing) with the connector clip cutout facing up: